The SO(3) monopole cobordism and superconformal simple type: Abstract

 \section{Abstract}

-We show that the $\SO(3)$ monopole cobordism formula from \cite{FL5} implies that all smooth, closed, oriented four-manifolds with $b^1=0$ and $b^+\ge 3$ and odd with Seiberg-Witten simple type satisfy the superconformal simple type condition defined by Mari\~no, Moore, and Peradze, \cite{MMPhep,MMPdg}.
-This implies the lower bound, conjectured by Fintushel and Stern \cite{FSCanonClass}, on the number of Seiberg-Witten basic classes in terms of topological data.
+We show that the $\SO(3)$ monopole cobordism formula from \cite{FL5} implies that all closed, oriented, smooth four-manifolds with $b^1=0$ and $b^+\ge 3$ and odd with Seiberg--Witten simple type satisfy the superconformal simple type condition defined by Mari\~no, Moore, and Peradze \cite{MMPhep,MMPdg}.
+This implies the lower bound, conjectured by Fintushel and Stern \cite{FSCanonClass}, on the number of Seiberg--Witten basic classes in terms of topological data.